-Appetite disorders are dangerous medical conditions related to persistent eating behaviors.
-They damage your health, along with your emotions and your capacity to function in everyday life.
-Common disorders of this nature include bulimia nervosa, anorexia nervosa, and binge-eating disorder.
-In many cases, appetite disorders involve an obsessive focus on food, body shape, and weight.
+Appetite disorders are a group of medical conditions related to persistent eating behaviors.
+Common disorders of this nature include bulimia nervosa, anorexia nervosa, and binge-eating.

 In the United States, an estimated 30 million people are affected by an appetite disorder.
-This figure is more than autism, schizophrenia, and Alzheimer’s combined.
+This figure represents more Americans impacted than autism, schizophrenia, and Alzheimer’s combined.

-Experts at Washington State University researched whether cannabis could alter eating behavior.
-The new procedure involved dosing lab rats with marijuana vapor.
+Cannabinoids in cannabis, such as THC, are thought to stimulate appetite and encourage food consumption.
+One study, conducted at Washington State University in 2019, decided to investigate this relationship.
+The study involved dosing lab rats with cannabis vapor.
 The research team discovered that the drug triggers hunger hormones.
-They also found brain regions that change to ‘hungry’ mode when a person is under the influence of cannabis.
+They also found brain regions that change to a sort of ‘hungry’ mode when a person is under the influence of cannabis.

 1 – Girl Scout Cookies

-Don’t let the name fool you; Girl Scout Cookies hits you like a train!
-Indeed, it is an ironic name for a strain with a THC content of up to 28%!
-It is a cross of OG Kush (from South Florida) and Durban Poison.
-Abbreviated to GSC, this strain has gained fame via several hip-hop songs.
-It is an indica dominant (60%) hybrid that is almost guaranteed to give your appetite a much-needed boost.
+Despite its name, Girl Scout Cookies is a potent strain with a THC content of up to 28%.
+It’s a cross of OG Kush (from South Florida) and Durban Poison.
+Abbreviated to GSC, this strain is an indica dominant (60%) hybrid that is almost guaranteed to give the appetite a much-needed boost.

 2 – Diablo

-This is another marijuana strain with an extremely misleading name.
-You would expect something called Diablo to turn you into an all-action superhero that spews fire and farts thunder.
-In reality, this particular devil will make you feel incredibly relaxed and calm.
-Its THC content of around 20% is ideal for users with intermediate weed experience.
+This is another cannabis strain with an extremely misleading name.
+In reality, Diablo can make users feel incredibly relaxed and calm.
+Its THC content of around 20% is ideal for users with intermediate cannabis experience.

 3 – Pineapple Express

-Sushi lovers also report that smoking Pineapple Express before downing a few plates of raw fish transforms the experience.
-Some said it resulted in their best sushi meals ever.
-The pineapple aroma gives the strain its name, and it also offers a gorgeous tropical taste.
-You may experience a sweet aftertaste, much like you would after eating a slice of fresh pineapple.
+The pineapple aroma gives the strain its name while offering a gorgeous and tropical taste.
+Users may experience a sweet aftertaste, much like after eating a slice of fresh pineapple.

 4 – Tahoe OG Kush

-This is close to being a 50/50 hybrid, although there is a slight bias towards indica.
-People with insomnia often use Tahoe OG Kush.
-However, it is also a fantastic option if you need appetite stimulation.
-It contains 20-25% THC, and with practically zero CBD (as little as 0.07%), it is a very potent strain.
+This strain is close to being a 50/50 hybrid, although there is a slight bias towards indica.
+People who report difficulty sleeping often report using Tahoe OG Kush.
+However, Tahoe OG also serves as a popular option for those seeking appetite stimulation.
+It contains 20-25% THC, and practically zero CBD (as little as 0.07%).

-Tahoe OG Kush has a lovely pine fresh scent with an added sweetness that is immediately apparent.
-It tastes almost as sweet as it smells, and your taste buds will rejoice at the delicious lemon taste.
-This is arguably what stimulates appetite the most!
+The strain also has a lovely pine fresh scent with an added sweetness that is immediately apparent.
+It tastes almost as sweet as it smells; this is arguably what stimulates the appetite!

 5 – Candyland

-This is a 50/50 hybrid that contains a whopping 24% THC.
+This strain is a 50/50 hybrid that contains a huge 24% THC.
 Candyland is amongst the best marijuana strains for early morning use.
-It is a cross of Platinum Girl Scout Cookies and Granddaddy Purple and is the preferred smoke of artists.
-Once you consume Candyland, your mind receives a boost akin to what you experience from a strong cup of coffee.
+It is a cross of Platinum Girl Scout Cookies and Granddaddy Purple and is a favorite among artists.

-If you are new to medicinal marijuana, it is best to select medium or low-strength strains and work your way up.
+For users new to medicinal marijuana, it is best to start with medium or low-strength strains.
 Overuse can cause side effects such as paranoia and anxiety.

-It is essential to consult with your medical physician regarding marijuana consumption.
-It is also crucial to understand the current laws around cannabis in your state.
+It is essential to consult with a medical physician regarding cannabis consumption.
+Additionally, it is crucial to understand the current laws and regulations in the appropriate states.